 Conny Stoeckl, Head of Marketing, Lacoste Footwear at Pentland Brands

 Industry: be brave, believe in what you do, follow selective distribution and know your consumer better!
-Retailer: be braver, believe in what you are doing, stop cherry – picking and be authentic!
+Retailer: be braver, believe in what you are doing, stop cherry-picking and be authentic!
 Consumer: buy less – but better (quality), buy authentic goods and less crap!

-Thomas Wirth, CEO Replay Germany
+Thomas Wirth, CEO, Replay Germany

 I would make the fashion world a better place.
 It’s sad that this sounds utopian while it should be a realistic overall aim for all of us, from the supply chain to the industry and customers.
-So if I had a superpower, I would change working and payment conditions immediately, and at the same time, I would call upon consciousness, foresight and eventually our buying behavior.
+So if I had a superpower, I would change working and payment conditions immediately, and, at the same time, I would call upon consciousness, foresight and, eventually, our buying behavior.

 Joseph Keefer, Creative Director, Earnest Sewn